dzbeck/multiscanner/docs/install.rst

 **[PEFile]**

 This module extracts out feature information from EXE files.
-It uses `pefile <https://code.google.com/p/pefile/>`_ which is currently not available for python 3.
+It uses `pefile <https://code.google.com/p/pefile/>`_ which is currently not available for Python 3.

 **[Tika]**